snok/latest-python-versions/README.md

 # Latest Python Versions

-Fetches the latest Python minor version available in Github Actions.
+Github Action that fetches the latest Python minor versions available.

-Python version matrices constantly need to be updated.
-This is a bit of a nuisance, but important - especially if you're trying to keep your software compatible with the latest Python versions.

-In short, this action lets you move from a statically defined version matrix, to a dynamic one.
+Enables you to move from statically defined (and maintained) matrices to dynamic ones.

 Versions are fetched from [here](https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json).